KuskIV/ml_exam_notes/notes/04 - Graph Clusering.md

 Lastly where a unit resistance is placed on each edge of the network and unit current source and sink at a particular pair of vertices.
 The resulting current flow in the network will travel from source to sink along a multitude of paths, those with least resistance carrying the greatest fraction of the current. the current-flow betweenness for and edge is defined to be the absolute value of the current along the edge summed over all source/sink paris.

-One thing to note is that the last two are probably outside the scope of this presentation, as only the first way was introduced in the lecute.
+One thing to note is that the last two are probably outside the scope of this presentation, as only the first way was introduced in the lecture.

 ## Newman, Girvan Algorithm